-He told the Roman Church leaders that his monks would never own anything, including the house, barn or stable they resided, nor the tattered clothes they wore.
+He told the Roman Church leaders that his monks would never own anything, including the house, barn, or stable they resided in, nor the tattered clothes they wore.

 I wrote a book about Francis and imagined how this must have come about.
 Francis came from a wealthy family and was groomed to take over the rich silk business that his father had created, helping to connect the east and the west via what is known as the old Silk Road.
 It stretched from the Mediterranean Sea all the way to the Mongol territory that later became known as China.

 Francis’ father, Pietro, sold the goods from his warehouse and silk producing plant in the small town Italian town of Assisi.
 He was a clever businessman who realized that anything passing through France with a French label would sell more to the women of Assisi, especially the aristocrats.

 He wanted to be seen as a purveyor of all things French that he renamed his oldest son the “Little Frenchman.”
 He called his son by the name of Francisco rather then the name his mother gave him at birth.

 Francis was named John after John the Baptist.
 He was baptized “Giovanni.”
 That changed when the father returned three months after the birth from a trading jaunt away from Assisi.

 One day I imagined that Francis had seen his father go into the private money room which Pietro always kept locked.
 This time, however, the door to the study remained open, and Francis saw his father sitting at a table covered by several inches of gold and silver coins and rare jewels of various colors.